 7. Orchard Orioles

-The males have black heads and dark brown bodies whereas the female is of greenish yellow colour.
+The males have black heads and dark brown bodies, whereas the females have greenish-yellow bodies.
 They generally eat beetles, caterpillars, grasshoppers, spiders, and ants, but they also eat fruits and drink nectar from flowers.

-This is the smallest species of blackbirds found in North America.
+This is the smallest species of blackbird found in North America.
 Their length is 15-18 cm, and their weight is 16-28 gms only.
 Their wing span is 25 cm.

 Botanical Name: Icterus spurius